schoero/eslint-plugin-readable-tailwind/docs/parsers/html.md

 # HTML

-To lint HTML files you need to install the [@html-eslint/parser](https://github.com/yeonjuan/html-eslint/tree/main/packages/parser).
+To use ESLint with HTML files, first install the [@html-eslint/parser](https://github.com/yeonjuan/html-eslint/tree/main/packages/parser).
+Then, configure ESLint to use this parser for HTML files.

+To enable eslint-plugin-readable-tailwind, you need to add it to the plugins section of your eslint configuration and enable the rules you want to use.

 ```sh
 npm i -D @html-eslint/parser